millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 - **Service Overview** – displays summary information of the new Big Data Cloud Service.
 This includes the Ambari Server Host whose IP address you can use to access Ambari from a URL in a browser.
 As well as highlighting the Administrative user you created as well as the Cloud Storage Container and the Spark Thrift Server (part of the default configuration).
   - Ambari is a Hadoop management web UI that can accessed through your Ambari Host Server IP address and port 8080 (ex:  http://xxx.xxx.xxx.xxx:8080).
 Ambari is not covered in this Lab, but feel free to explore it on your own.
   - Note: to use Ambari, you will need to enable a Network Access rule for port 8080.
-  - Your Ambari credentials will be your BDCS-CE username and password you defined when you created this instance.
+  - Your Ambari credentials will be your BDC username and password you defined when you created this instance.
 - **Resources** – displays information on the resources associated with your Service.
 As you scale out and add more nodes, the new nodes as well as their Public IP address, OCPUs, Memory and Storage will be displayed.
 - **Associations** – displays information on any additional resources associated with your Service.
 Associations will automatically setup the necessary network Access Rules between services.